Cercle-Ensimag/ensicerclapp/README.md

 ## Angular project

-The front end of project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+The front end of this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ### Development server